McMasterBing/Usergrid-jQuery-Example/README.md

 	/users/fred

 This will delete the user entity with the username of "fred".

+###Log In
+This example uses the "Sandbox" app, which does not require authentication, so logging in is not required to make calls against the API.
+However, even in the "Sandbox", it is still possible to get an OAuth token.
+We have included a sample to illustrate how to accomplish this.

+To make a call to get an OAuth token, simply make a GET request against the /token endpoint.

+ 	/token?username={username here}&password={password here}&grant_type=password"

+This will return an app level token from the API.
+Store it, and use to for future calls agains the API.

 ##Under the hood
 The code in this example is all standard Javascript and jQuery.
 The most interesting part will likely be the section of code that actually makes the calls to the API.